basho/riak_function_contrib/function-contrib-gollum/Home.md

 ## The Role of Riak Function Contrib

 One barrier to using these, however, is having to create numerous functions to use with your application.
-So, based on the idea of the awesome [clojure-contrib] repo, we are aiming to erase that barrier by tapping the collective power of the community to help us build out a library of contributed functions.
+So, based on the idea of the truly useful projects like [clojure-contrib](https://github.com/richhickey/clojure-contrib), we are aiming to erase that barrier by tapping the collective power of the community to help us build out a library of contributed functions.

-The goal of Riak Function Contrib is three-fold:
+With that in mind, the goal of Riak Function Contrib is three-fold:

 1. Build a working library of functions to be used in applications running on Riak
-2. Encourage participation from the community around MapReduce and Pre- and Post- Commit Code
+2. Encourage participation from the community around MapReduce, Pre- and Post- Commit Hooks, and other Functions
 3. Expand the amount of "built in" functions that ship with Riak

 ## How To Use This Site

 You can use this page to:

-* Learn how to contribute a function to the repo
 * Search for either a MapReduce Function or a Pre-/Post-Commit Function that may be suitable for your needs
+* Learn how to contribute a function to the repo (see below)
-* If you're simply looking for the Function Contrib Repo on Github, [[go here|]].
+* If you're simply looking for the Function Contrib Repo on Github, [go here](https://github.com/basho/riak_function_contrib).

 ## Contributing